OSC/ondemand/README.md

 ```

 In particular, the environment variable `OOD_APP_ENV` can be used to point to a
-different global environment file than the default one:
+different global environment file other than the default location:

 ```
 /etc/ood/config/apps/shell/env